 When you come to us for a new pair of bespoke shoes, you will want them to reflect the unique Foster & Son character for which we are so well known, but our objective is to make something that is uniquely yours.

-For a first meeting you should allow an hour for us to measure and assess your feet, discuss the models, toe shapes, leathers and decoration that appeal to you.
+For a first meeting we suggest you make an appointment so that we can give you our best attention, and allow an hour for us to measure and assess your feet, discuss the models, toe shapes, leathers and decoration that appeal to you.